udibr/UbiquityStoreManager/README.markdown

 `UbiquityStoreManager` is a controller that implements **iCloud integration with Core Data** for you, and takes away all the hardship.

-While Apple portrays iCloud integration as trivial, the contrary is certainly true.
-Especially for Core Data, there are many caveats, side-effects and undocumented behaviors that need to be handled to get a reliable implementation.
+When Apple first released the amazing Core Data integration with iCloud, it was a very simple API portrayed as trivial to integrate.
+Unfortunately, the contrary was certainly true.
+Apple has since made significant strides forward, especially in iOS 7.
+Nonetheless, there are still many caveats, side-effects and undocumented behaviors that need to be handled to get a reliable implementation.

+`UbiquityStoreManager` also provides an immensely useful set of migration utilities for those interested in more control over their user's data than the "default" choices Apple has made for you.

-Unfortunately, Apple also has a bunch of serious bugs left to work out in this area, which can sometimes lead to cloud stores that become desynced or even irreparably broken.  `UbiquityStoreManager` handles these situations as best as possible.
+Unfortunately, your users on iOS 6 still suffer a bunch of serious bugs in iCloud, which can sometimes lead to cloud stores that become desynced or even irreparably broken.  `UbiquityStoreManager` handles these situations as best as possible.

-The API has been kept as simple as possible while giving you, the application developer, the hooks you need to get the behavior you want.
-Wherever possible, `UbiquityStoreManager` implements safe and sane default behavior to handle exceptional situations.
-These cases are well documented in the API documentation, as well as your ability to plug into the manager and implement your own custom behavior.
+The API has been kept as simple as possible while giving you, the application developer, the hooks you need to get the exact behavior you want.
+Wherever possible, `UbiquityStoreManager` implements safe and sane default behavior to handle exceptional situations but lets you make different choices if desired.
+The cases are well documented in the API documentation, as well as your ability to plug into the manager and implement your own custom behavior.

 # Disclaimer